appcircleio/appcircle-docusaurus/docs/marketplace/github-marketplace/testing-distribution/index.md

 ## References

-- For details on generating an Appcircle Personal Access Token, visit [Generating/Managing Personal API Tokens](/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens)
+- For details on generating an Appcircle Personal API Token, visit [Generating/Managing Personal API Tokens](/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens)

 - To create or learn more about Appcircle testing and distribution profiles, please refer to [Creating or Selecting a Distribution Profile](/distribute/create-or-select-a-distribution-profile)